Mpumelelo9802/String-reversal-application/README.md

 # String Reversal & Palindrome Checker

 This Flutter application takes a string as input and returns the reversed string while checking if the input string is a palindrome.
-It provides a simple UI to input a string, submit it, and view the results.
+It provides a simple User Interface (UI) to input a string, submit it, and view the results.

 ## Features